Chiflow.com

 Chi Kung (Qigong)

-Overview of Chi Kung (Qi Gung)
+Overview of Chi Kung (Qi Gong)

 by Gerald A. Sharp

-Each of the systems of Internal Martial Arts such as: Hsing-I Ch'uan, Pa- Ku Chang, and T'ai Chi Ch'uan have their own sort of Chi Kung.
+Each of the systems of Internal Martial Arts such as: Hsing-I Ch'uan, Pa- Kua Chang, and T'ai Chi Ch'uan have their own sort of Chi Kung.
 While the practice of the main forms of these Chinese Internal martial arts are in essence forms of Chi Kung themselves, the Chi Kung sets within these systems are methods designed to focus more intensely on developing specific joints, stimulating acu-meridian channels and points; as well as enhancing flexibility and strength.

 For example, the practice of Zhangzhuang, or standing meditation, is in itself Chi Kung.
 Usually standing involves postures which encourage the practitioner to hold their arms up for a minimum of 20 deep breaths.
 Initially, this is painful to the shoulders, neck, or even to the feet.
 As the practitioner is able to stand for longer periods of time, they are also more able to redistribute their energy.
 More able to relax the stressed areas by concentrating on other joints that may otherwise be dormant.
 However, with a concentrated effort, small movements of the body's joints enable the energy to more freely move, and not be held onto at era in points.